MOEAFramework/RealWorldBenchmarks/README.md

 ## Maven

-If using Maven, you can simply add the following dependency to your project's `pom.xml`:
+Alternatively, if you want to include these benchmark problems in a Maven project, add the following dependency to your `pom.xml`.
+Please note that you will still need to compile the native executables separately.

 ```xml
 <dependency>